 Use the /collapse command in channels with lots of images and videos.

-Sign out of any inessential teams.
+Sign out of any inessential workspaces.

 If you have a lot of unread channels, marking them as read can help.